12 Alternative French Manicure Ideas To Ask For This Summer

 The Micro French

 One of the biggest French nail trends of the last few years, teeny-tiny micro French tips aren’t going anywhere and Harriet Westmoreland is the queen of them.
-Try Nails Inc. Nail Polish in Flex My Complex, if you’re a fan of the deep grape color that she’s used here.
+Try Nails Inc. Nail Polish in Flex My Complex, £9, if you’re a fan of the deep grape colour that she’s used here.

 The Invisible French

-Also known as a “negative space” manicure, the invisible French uses fine lines and blank space at the tip of the nail, rather than filling it with color.
-If you want to step away from white, Bryony Howell’s sleek black take on the trend is wonderfully minimalist, and all you need is a black nail polish like OPI Nail Lacquer Lady in Black.
+Also known as a “negative space” manicure, the invisible French uses fine lines and blank space at the tip of the nail, rather than filling it with colour.
+If you want to step away from white, Bryony Howell’s sleek black take on the trend is wonderfully minimalist, and all you need is a black nail polish like OPI Nail Lacquer Lady in Black,£14.90.

 The Chrome French